laravel-liberu/documentation/docs/backend/comments.md

 ## Publishes
 - `php artisan vendor:publish --tag=comments-config` - configuration file
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the configuration, once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the configuration, once a newer version is released, usually used with the `--force` flag
 - `php artisan vendor:publish --tag=comments-email-template` - the templates used for notifications
-- `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the templates used for notifications, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-mail` - a common alias for when wanting to update the templates used for notifications, usually used with the `--force` flag
 - `php artisan vendor:publish --tag=comments-factory` - the factory used for comments
-- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-factories` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag

 ## Contributions